gabriel-ing/Quickstarts/REST-Quickstart/REST Quickstart.md

 In the simple example below, we are going to create a library service that receives information on a pet and saves it into the database.
 For this, we need also need a %persistent class to store in the database.
 This database storage could also be achieved with SQL queries.

-To create the simplest REST service therefore we simply need to:
+To create the simplest REST service therefore we simply need:

 - Dispatch class to route the requests - `disp.cls`
 - Implementation class to create the methods - `impl.cls`
 - Persistent class to store data in database. - `person.cls`
-	- Create a web-application
+- To create a web-application

-### Persistent class
+## Persistent class

 Our data is in the following format:
 ```json